Paul R. Reymann

 Director for Consumer Compliance Policy

-Paul Reymann is the Director for Consumer Compliance Policy within the Compliance and Community Affairs Department at the Office of the Comptroller of the Currency (OCC).
+Paul Reymann is the Director for Consumer Compliance Policy at the Office of the Comptroller of the Currency (OCC).

 In this role, Mr. Reymann is responsible for all activities associated with identifying risks and providing guidance on consumer protection policy.
-Mr. Reymann is a member of the OCC's Responsible Innovation Taskforce, Payment Systems Working Group, Marketplace Lending Working Group, National Compliance Risk Committee, and National Retail Risk Committee.
+Mr. Reymann is a member of the OCC’s Responsible Innovation Taskforce, Payment Systems Working Group, Marketplace Lending Working Group, and National Retail Risk Committee.
+He is also Chairman of the OCC’s National Compliance Risk Committee.
 He has authored numerous articles and papers on safety and soundness, consumer compliance, payments risk, third-party risk, enterprise risk management, technology risk, managed compliance, transactional websites, customer information, network security and other technology, and cloud computing.
 He joined the OCC in 2015.

-He holds a master of science in finance and a bachelor of science in business administration with a concentration in finance from the University of Baltimore.
+He holds a master of science degree in finance and a bachelor of science degree in business administration with a concentration in finance from the University of Baltimore.